 - A personal statement expressing reasons for application, interest in accounting as an academic discipline and interest in accounting practice.

-- Waived for Brockport students.
+- Waived for current Brockport students.

 Criteria for admission will be evaluated in the context of applicant's demonstrating appropriate interest and likelihood of success in completing the degree.